-"This backpack is excellent for its main feature of having even distribution of weight across your hips and shoulders," says Holly Roser, CPT, a certified personal trainer and owner of Holly Roser Fitness Studio in San Mateo, California.
+"This backpack is excellent for its main feature of having even distribution of weight across your hips and shoulders," says Holly Roser, CPT, a certified personal trainer and owner of Holly Roser Fitness Studio.
 This ensures that no one body part bears all the weight of your pack.

-4. Best Hiking Backpack for Daily Use: Fjällräven Classic Kanken
+4. Best for Daily Use: Fjallraven Classic Kanken

-This Swedish pack has a simplistic everyday design, but its spacious pockets and foam cushioning is also well-suited for short adventures in the woods.
+This Swedish pack has a simple, everyday design, but its spacious pockets and foam cushioning also make it well-suited for short adventures in the woods.

-5. Best Hydration Pack for Hiking: Camelbak Rim Runner 22 85 oz Hydration Pack
+5. Best Hydration Pack: Camelbak Rim Runner X22

-Made for day hikers who want to prioritize hydration but still be able to pack a few other necessities, this backpack is compact and lightweight but also equipped with multiple storage areas for packing snacks and your lunch.
+Made for day hikers who want to prioritize hydration but still be able to pack a few other necessities, this backpack is compact and lightweight and equipped with multiple storage areas.
 Plus, the hip belt transfers weight to your hips instead of your back.

 "I love how this pack is so versatile.
 It's very easy to adjust, and the water bladder doesn't leak," Roser says.
 "It also holds 2.5 liters of water, which is really important when hiking."

-9. Best Hiking Backpack for Flexible Storage: REI Co-op Flash 55 Pack
+8. Best Budget Pick: REI Co-op Flash Pack

 The flexible shell in this backpack conforms to the shape of your belongings so you don't ever feel like you're shoving in things that don't quite fit.
-The pockets on the straps and hip belt make it easy to access things like your phone or a map.
+The stretchy pockets on the sides make it easy to access things like your map or water bottle.

-"This backpack has a variety of convenience features, such as front pockets, places to stash water bottles so they are easy to reach, as well as room for a hydration pack," Caleel says.
-"You can use the tie-down straps to contour the backpack to your load and the backpack comes in three different sizes.
-Overall, this is great for a long day hike or short adventure."
+"You can use the tie-down straps to contour the backpack to your load, and the backpack comes in three different sizes," Caleel says.
+"This backpack has a variety of convenience features and is great for a long day hike or short adventure."

 What to Look for When Shopping for a Hiking Backpack

-Before you purchase a hiking backpack, follow these tips.
+Before you purchase a hiking backpack, consider the following tips.

 1. Choose the Right Fit

-It doesn't matter if it's your favorite color or not, if a pack doesn't fit correctly and isn't comfortable, it has the potential to completely ruin your day of hiking.
-That's why experts recommending testing out potential pack before buying or purchasing one online with a flexible return policy.
+It doesn't matter if it's your favorite color — if a pack doesn't fit correctly and isn't comfortable, it has the potential to ruin your hike.
+That's why experts recommend testing out a potential pack before buying or purchasing one online with a flexible return policy.